jennomics/WorkflowPaper/Data Submission.md

 #Data Submission
 This section describes how to submit contigs and scaffolds (if applicable) as a Whole Genome Shotgun (WGS) submission to Genbank.
 We also recommend allowing NCBI to annotate the genome themselves, since submitting RAST annotations to Genbank can be prohibitively complicated.
 The genomes are automatically shared with the DNA Data Bank of Japan (DDBJ) and the European Molecular Biology Laboratory (EBML).
 In addition, genomes from Genbank are automatically pulled into the Integrated Microbial Genomes (IMG) database hosted at the Joint Genome Institute (JGI), and are annotated there as well.
 This section also describes how to submit the raw reads, in this case we use the European Nucleotide Archive (ENA) for ease of use but the reads will be automatically incorporated into the Short Read Archive (SRA) at NCBI as well.

-Before submitting your genome, you will need to have available
+To submit a genome, you must first creat a BioProject (what is a BioProject?)
+When, that is complete, a separate process is required to submit the genome sequence.
+Before submitting your genome, you will need to have available X number of files.

+***Bulleted list of files and what they are.
+I would actually give them names (e.g., say that you will refer to AGP file instead of .agp file) so that you can stop typing file extensions***

+The section below will have to be reconciled with the was the A5 instructions are currently written, but I don't want to change them if you are just going to have to go behind me and change it again...
 ##FASTA2AGP
-To finish this submission you'll will need to obtain additional files as described below. files as described below In the terminal, navigate to the directory containing your scaffolds file
+First, obtain the .agp file In the terminal, navigate to the directory containing your scaffolds file

 Run the fasta2agp.pl script included with A5 on the scaffold file outputted from the A5 assembly "my\_scaffolds.fasta".
 Syntax is: